-Although avocado oil it is classed as a vegetable oil, it is actually a fruit since it has a stone – but none-the-less it can yield a staggering 30% oil and in its crude form is a great oil to use as carrier oil when performing aromatherapy massage.
+Although avocado oil it is classed as a vegetable oil, it is actually a fruit since it has a stone – but none-the-less, it can yield a staggering 30% oil.
+It is a great oil to use as carrier oil when performing aromatherapy massage.

 Avocado Oil is a rich heavy oil, that is deeply penetrating and rich in vitamins A and D, lecithin, potassium as well as vitamin E.

 The Avocado oil is green/light green in color as it still contains chlorophyll and is classified as a mono-unsaturated oil.

 It is often used for clients with dry or mature skins, or people suffering from eczema or psoriasis, and is very useful when treating sun or climate damaged skin that is dehydrated and undernourished, as it is said to help with regenerating the skin and softening the tissue.